 There are a vast (and growing) number of websites available for actors searching for their work.
 It can be challenging to navigate and tricky to understand the differences for all the websites for actors, so how do you choose which is right for you?

-However, we would recommend researching as much as possible to work out, to suit your needs best.
+However, I would recommend researching as much as possible to work out, to suit your needs best.

 So in no particular order…